Subscribe to Our Newsletter

 What's covered in this article?

-1. When: Make a decision on the maximum days you can be away from your work or school for this trip, even though the traveling dates might be slightly changed in order to get the cheapest flight available.
+Decide on the maximum number of days you can be away from your work or school for this trip, and adjusting your dates might help you score the cheapest flight available.

-2. Where: Figure out which country you have always wanted to go or if you have a list of places for your growing wanderlust, link the neighbouring ones on a map and finalize them sensibly.
-You can save more by traveling to a list of countries in one go than visiting on several trips later.
+Figure out which country you have always wanted to go or if you have a list of places for your growing wanderlust, link the neighbouring ones on a map and finalize them sensibly.
+You can save more by travelling to a list of countries in one go than by visiting on several trips later.

-3. Flight: To kick-start your flight tickets research, use fare comparison websites to do your preliminary search such as SkyScanner or Fare Compare.
-Look out for special promotions on the budget airlines’ websites or Facebook fan pages, where you could save significant amount of money to book much earlier.
+To kick-start your flight ticket research, use fare comparison websites for preliminary searches such as SkyScanner or Fare Compare.
+Look out for special promotions on the budget airlines’ websites or Facebook fan pages, where you could save significant money to book much earlier.
 Always choose to buy flight tickets at least 1 month before your departure date for greater savings and avoid taking flights during weekends and peak hours as they are substantially more expensive.

-6. Local transportation: Mingle with the locals by using trains and buses during your trip.
-Alternatively, cycling or walking will get you close to feeling the vibes of the foreign cultures.
-Take some street photos spontaneously, plan your route cost effectively and walk with your most comfortable pair of sports shoes.
+Mingle with the locals by using trains and buses during your trip.
+Alternatively, cycling or walking will get you close to feeling the vibes of foreign cultures.
+Take some street photos spontaneously, plan your route cost-effectively, and walk with your most comfortable pair of sports shoes.

 3. Get the schedule of the local shuttle bus or train from the airport so you can save money from getting a cab to get to your hostel.

 4. Share your stories with other backpackers you met.
-Things that you will remember for a long time are not just the beautiful sceneries but the people who you met along the trip.
+Things that you will remember for a long time are not just the beautiful scenery but the people who you met along the trip.

 5. Keep your money safe with you at all times.